 Have No Fear

 In fact, let’s remember that bankruptcy is a financial rehabilitation and relief tool.
-The Federal Government created it to expressly people with overwhelming debts.
+The Federal Government created it expressly for people with overwhelming debts.
 If you are paralyzed by overwhelming debt, you are not able to contribute to the economy in the ways that Congress wants you to.
 (Keep your eyes out, we will talk more about this in an upcoming blog.)
 That said, I do understand the emotions and anxieties that clients are experiencing when they call me.
 Please note, while bankruptcy records are public, the chances of anyone finding out you filed for bankruptcy, other than those people you tell, are extremely small.

 Find the Right Lawyer